Close Menu

 OBESITY

 Obesity increases your risk of getting osteoarthritis.
 If you are able to maintain a healthy weight, then it will put less stress on your joints.
 Losing excess weight can help you avoid disease.
-It can also decrease the progression of osteoarthritis that has already started.
+It can also decrease the progression of osteoarthritis.

 INJURY AND OVERUSE